𝐂𝐥𝐚𝐫𝐢𝐟𝐢𝐜𝐚𝐭𝐢𝐨𝐧 𝐨𝐟 𝐇𝐚𝐝𝐢𝐭𝐡 𝐚𝐛𝐨𝐮𝐭 𝐭𝐡𝐞 𝐒𝐮𝐜𝐤𝐥𝐢𝐧𝐠 𝐨𝐟 𝐚 𝐆𝐫𝐨𝐰𝐧 𝐌𝐚𝐧

 It became very difficult for Salim to live with his adoptive mother due to this rule, thus the Messenger of Allah (Allah bless him & give him peace) advised Sahla to make Salim drink her breast milk, whereby the rules of Hijab would be lifted.

 It is narrated in the Tabaqat of ibn Sa’d and elsewhere that Sahla would pour her breast milk into a utensil each day for five continuous days and Salim would drink from it.
-He did not directly drink from the breast of Sahla, as it is not permitted to expose one’s awra=body parts of a woman excluding face and hands in front of any man who is not married to her or permanently not allowed to marry to her = a non-Mahram adult let alone have him suckled.
+He did not directly drink from the breast of Sahla, as it is not permitted to expose one’s awra=body parts of a woman excluding face and hands in front of any man who is not married to her and can marry to her = a non-Mahram adult let alone have him suckled.

 Thus, the objection raised by some non-Muslims that this was an immoral act has no significance, for Sahla did not directly suckle Salim, as he had reached puberty.
 Imam Ibn Hajar al-Asqalani (Allah have mercy on him) has also mentioned this in his al-Isaba fi tamiz al-Sahaba.
 (See: Tabaqat Ibn Sa’d, 8/271 & al-Isaba, 4/337)